Alilakkis12/Project-Technology-Trends/README.md

 - Build 3 dashboards in IBM Cognos Analytics
 - Recommend what to teach

 ### Analysis Done

-- Current Year: Top 10 LanguageWorkedWith
-- Next Year: Top 10 LanguageDesireNextYear
+- Top 10 Languages, Platforms, Databases, WebFrames Worked with (Current year)
-- Top databases and platforms
+- Top 10 Languages, Platforms, Databases, WebFrames Wanted To to work Worked With (Next year)
 - Respondents by country
 - Developer demographics dashboard